Night driving tips for older motorists: Glasses for night-time driving

 FIND AN OPTICIAN: An optician can assess your vision and possibly help you see better at night.
 Find an optician near you.

-- Ask your optician to prescribe special eyeglasses that may help you see better on the road at night.
-Lenses with anti-reflective coating increase visibility and reduce glare.
+Ask your optician to prescribe glasses for driving that may help you see better on the road from sunset to sunrise.
+For example, lenses with anti-reflective coating increase visibility and reduce glare.

 Expert advice for driving safely